StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 the MPM phase with all the others match.
 One pass algorithm to rules them all.
 If ever there is a match, then the signature will be fully evaluated, content will be checked (with starts with modification), the regular expression `pcre:"/Winloaded \d\.\d{2}/"` will be verified.
-So if `Winloaded` is a efficient differentiator among the HTTP user agents value, Suricata may have only one single signature to fully evaluate instead of the 60000.
+So if `Winloaded` is an efficient differentiator among the HTTP user agents value, Suricata may have only one single signature to fully evaluate instead of the 60000.

-This approach allows Suricata to analyse the full ruleset in a way that is not dependant of the number of signatures if the signature are correctly written and for example we don't have half of them using `Mozilla` as fast pattern on the HTTP user agent.
+This approach allows Suricata to analyse the full ruleset in a way that is not dependent of the number of signatures if the signature are correctly written and for example we don't have half of them using `Mozilla` as fast pattern on the HTTP user agent.